 ChallengeThe client was helping businesses check the skills of their employees.
 To do that, they used some simple in-house software coupled with several third-party tools.
 As the company and its approach evolved, they realized they needed to up their tech game with a fully functional custom product.
 They tested several developers for the job and chose Elinext.
 Our task was to develop the core module for the system which the client would further develop.
 In that system, managers could create examination questionnaires for employees.
 The answers would be checked against quality standards as set by managers and reports would be generated automatically.
-Those reports would show the management how fit a person or group was for their role in the organization.
+Those reports would show the management how fit a person or group were for their role in the organization.

 The client came to us with project documentation describing top-priority requirements and computational algorithms.
 After studying those descriptions closely, we realized they were vague and apparently missed a few crucial details.

 Yet the client wanted us to turn their documentation into code as quickly as possible — a sure sign that the project specifications would change in the process.
 To address the challenge, we used agile methodology.
-We worked closely with the client using a visual collaboration platform, messaging apps and online meetings.
+We worked closely with the client using a visual collaboration platform, messaging apps, and online meetings.

 It took us several hours to clarify the initial requirements to the point where we could get started.
 After that, we put together the application’s architecture in one day, got the client’s approval and began programming.

-We used Java to build the backend web application, deployed it in the client’s environment and packaged it as a .war file.
-A popular file format, .war allows the deployment of the application to any servlet container without changing anything.
+We used Java to build the backend web application, deployed it in the client’s environment, and packaged it as a .war file.
+A popular file format .war allows the deployment of the application to any servlet container without changing anything.

 Further, we split the application’s functionality into groups, which we wrapped up into separate Java packages.
-Main functional components were placed at the top, in facets related to respective domain models, such as event notifications, questionnaires, standards and others.
+Main functional components were placed at the top, in facets related to respective domain models, such as event notifications, questionnaires, standards, and others.

 As for the application container, we chose Apache Tomcat’s server as we liked how it had performed in our previous projects.
 But that was not the only reason.
-Tomcat is widely used, doesn’t cost much and carries little risk.
+Tomcat is widely used, doesn’t cost much, and carries little risk.